Amazing Stories for Curious Minds

 The life and works of Zdzisław Beksiński are each engrossing in their own ways.
 His journey from war-torn Poland in the 1940s to a fantastical style of painting in the 70s and beyond gave the contemporary art world a visual jolt of deformed bodies and vivid hellscapes that were horrific and mesmerizing to behold.

-Leo by Odd Feed. (© Odd Feed)
+Leo by Odd Feed.

-Leo the MGM Lion: Hollywood’s Most Famous Logo?
+Leo the MGM Lion: Hollywood’s Roaring Icon?

 An artist's imagining of the Euthanasia Coaster.
 In the words of celebrated neuroscientist Antonio Damasio, the Euthanasia Coaster—essentially, a 2010 quasi-kinetic sculpture—is “not fun at all as art, and is preposterous as a technical device.
 But it does work as provocation, regardless of intent.”
 And the intent?
 A death-themed amusement park. (© Odd Feed)